anishsethi96/Circadian-Web-App/README.md

 # Circadian Web Calculator #

-Create the Postgres database by running the `DB Setup.sql` file and load basic data points using the `Mock data.sql`
+Create the PostgreSQL database by running the `DB Setup.sql` file and load basic data points using the `Mock data.sql`

 Install node modeuls using  `npm install` for both the server side and UI directories.